Schroedinger-Hat/Daje/README.md

 ### I have created a new task and I want to add to this template, how can I do it?

 Open a pull request and add that task.

+## Example repository

+I create these template for my dotfiles that you can find here -> [wabri/dotfiles](https://github.com/Wabri/dotfiles).